nikitus20/blog/content/publications.md

     design:
       view: citation
 ---
-Here is a list of my papers.
+Here you can find a list of my works.